cytosmart-bv/tomni/docs/tutorials/roundness_vs_circularity.rst

 If the object is a circle the area to perimeter is maximum (1)

 This is done using both the Area and Perimeter to calculate the squared radius.
-Then diving the 2 be each other.
+Then dividing the 2 be each other.

 Via Area